Postgraduate Information Session

 Our expert panel of US Studies Centre academics will discuss the Affordable Health-Care Act and Obama’s attempts to address the issue of inequality in the US.
 Obama has of course faced opposition on these issues and others.
 The nature of this opposition - from the Republican Party, the Tea Party and others – will be examined.
 Obama’s relations with the media, his struggle to move from campaigning to governing and then back again and his fading public popularity will also be debated.

 Where: United States Studies Centre, Institute Building (H03), City Road, The University of Sydney

 Moderated by Associate Professor Brendon O'Connor

-Associate Professor in American Politics & Director of Teaching and Learning
+Associate Professor in American Politics & Director of Teaching and Learning, US Studies Centre